-The entry of the Lincoln (NYSE:F) Town Car had us a little puzzled, too.
-Perhaps its score of 1.6 is due to its nearly identical resemblance to its Crown Victoria sibling — or maybe it’s the car’s unbreakable bond to the geriatric set.
+The entry of the Lincoln Town Car in this list left us a little puzzled.
+Perhaps its score of 1.6 is due to its nearly identical resemblance to the car’s Crown Victoria cousin — or maybe it’s the vehicle’s unbreakable bond to the geriatric demographic.
 Regardless, the Town Car enjoyed tremendous success, particularly among the business traveler class.

 6. Subaru Baja

 Part truck and part car, the Subaru Baja was a sort of Japanese take on the El Camino.
-Though it proved itself to be a very capable vehicle, it was also quite a polarizing spectacle to lay eyes on.
-Its score is tied with the Town Car, at 1.6.
+Though it proved itself to be a very capable vehicle, it was also quite a polarizing spectacle to lay eyes upon.
+Its score was tied with the Town Car, at 1.6.

 5. Volkswagen New Beetle

-The Volkswagen (VLKAY.PK) Beetle’s return has been met with mixed results, and while the older new Beetles were a decidedly feminine car, VW tried to “man up” the car a bit with a more aggressive stance and a meaner scowl.
+The Volkswagen Beetle’s return has been met with mixed results, and while the 1990s versions of the new Beetles were a decidedly feminine car, VW tried to “man up” the vehicle a bit with a more aggressive stance and a meaner scowl for the most recent refresh.
 Still, it ranked No. 5 on the list, with a score of 1.9.

 4. Chevrolet SSR